ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 Your formula book is effectively your spellbook, and you may add spells by studying with it and replicating experiments found in other formula books.

+\columnbreak

 #### Inurement
-You also gain the ability to craft temporary and unstable alchemical creations at certain levels.
-Such creations have limitations compared to normal crafting (as described in Chapter 7), but are more accessible and useable in combat.
+You also gain the ability to craft unstable alchemical creations at a moment’s notice.
+Such creations have some limitations compared to normal crafting (as described in Chapter 7), but are more accessible and useable in combat.
+You also need the required tools at hand (Alchemist’s Supplies).

-\columnbreak

 You also need the required tools at hand (Alchemist‘s Supplies).